nitinkc/Machine-Setup-Guide/ubuntu_server_installation.md

 restart using cntl+alt+delete from command line mode.

-check the ip address to be given to the students
+check the ip address to be given to the students (ifconfig)

 Login to the server from its network (synergy is the user name) `ssh synergy@10.1.10.229`